graphql/graphql-spec/spec/Section 3 -- Type System.md

 specifies the space of valid responses.

-Scalars and Enums form the leaves in response trees; the intermediate levels are `Object` types, which define a set of fields, where each field is another type in the system, allowing the definition of arbitrary type hierarchies.
+Scalars and Enums form the leaves in response trees; the intermediate levels are `Object` types, which define an ordered set of fields, where each field is another type in the system, allowing the definition of arbitrary type hierarchies.

 GraphQL supports two abstract types: interfaces and unions.

-An `Interface` defines a list of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields.
+An `Interface` defines an ordered set of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields.
 Whenever a field claims it will return an Interface type, it will return a valid implementing Object type during execution.

-A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.
+A `Union` defines a set of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.